Texel and IJsselmer

 200 € cabin upper deck

 85 € rental bike

 10 € helmet

-50 € gluten free/ nodiary menu (to be paid on spot)
+50 € gluten free/ lactose free diets (to be paid on spot)

 Day by Day

 Embarkation and check-in starts at 2 PM in Amsterdam (centre).
 Take the opportunity to go shopping or explore downtown Amsterdam, world famous for its canals, its quirky ‘leaning’ buildings, museums, the Anne Frank House, the Waterlooplein Flea Market, the Dam Square in the historical center and heart of the city.
 A canal tour is a unique way to see the capital of Holland from another side.
-Welcome meeting, cocktail, dinner and first briefing will be on board.
-First night on board in Amsterdam.
+Welcome meeting, cocktail and short "dinner cruise"to Zaandam.